HaikAsatryan/personal-utilities/setup-guides/LinuxSetup.md

 sudo chmod +x ubuntu-setup.sh
 sudo ./ubuntu-setup.sh
 ```

->Note: Script is located in the same directory where this guide is.
+> Note: Script is located in the same directory where this guide is.

 The script will:

-- Configure repositories (Microsoft, Docker, Grafana, etc.)
+- Configure repositories (Microsoft, Docker, etc.)
 - Install developer tools and GNOME utilities
 - Handle common Docker setup issues automatically
 - Clean up the system